APPLICATION

 Preservative

-Choice of the preservative depending on the product substrate
+The choice of the preservative depends on the product substrate.

 Dosage